MichaelCurrin/dev-cheatsheets/cheatsheets/web/html/forms.md

     - Specifies the width of an `<input>` element, in characters.
 Default value is 20.
 - Max length attribute
     - How many characters that can be entered.
 This could exceed `size` - all the text just won't be visible at once.
-- Name attribute
-    - The `name` is optionally but usually set on the input matching the `id`.
-The name is used to to reference elements in a JavaScript, or to reference form data after a form is submitted.
-Note: Only form elements with a name attribute will have their values passed when submitting a form.

 See also: